BenHeath0/fantasy-baseball-scripts/README.md

 ## calc-auction-draft-money

 I suck at excel, so i made a python script to track how much $$$ im spending during the draft on pitchers and hitters.

+## player-master-list

+In years past ive tracked draft stuff across the athletic cheat sheet, enos rankings, and other stuff. no more! all in one place.

+Uses keeper-evaluation to have up to date fangraphs auction calculations... maybe move that API stuff to a helper.

+Make sure auction calc and cheat sheet are set up for each specific league.

+"""
+python main.py
+"""